 I can’t help you when your goal is conflicting with my beliefs

-Besides being a Ghana expert, I am a human being.
-I think sustainability, equality, and responsible travel are very important.
+As a human being, I think sustainability, equality, and responsible travel are very important.
 I believe I can help many people turn their good intentions into good actions.
-And when I may accompany you or your organization in Ghana, I understand that I have an advisory role.
+And when I may guide you or your organization in Ghana, I understand that I have an advisory role.
 But in order to be a good coach, we need to have a click and a match in our convictions.
 That is why we always have an online meeting before we start working together.

 I am a Ghana expert, but not an Accra or expat expert